-A. Implement the ordinances, resolutions and motions of the council and city manager orders by installing, maintaining, removing and altering traffic-control devices.
-Such installation shall be based on the standards contained in the Oregon Manual on Uniform Traffic Control Devices for Streets and Highways.

-- B. Establish, remove or alter the following classes of traffic-controls: - 1.
+- A. Implement the ordinances, resolutions and motions of the council and city manager orders by installing, maintaining, removing and altering traffic-control devices.
+Such installation shall be based on the standards contained in the Oregon Manual on Uniform Traffic Control Devices for Streets and Highways; - B. Establish, remove or alter the following classes of traffic-controls: - 1.
 Crosswalks, safety zones and traffic lanes; - 2.
 Intersection channelization and areas where drivers of vehicles shall not make right, left or U-turns and the time when the prohibition applies; - 3.
-Parking areas and time limitations, including the form of permissible parking (e.g., parallel or diagonal);
+Parking areas and time limitations, including the form of permissible parking (e.g., parallel or diagonal); - 4.
+Traffic-control signals; - 5.
+Loading zones and stops for vehicles. - C. Issue oversize or overweight vehicle permits; - D. Issue overnight, special, and guest parking permits;

-- 4. Traffic-control signals; - 5.
-Loading zones and stops for vehicles. - C. Issue oversize or overweight vehicle permits. - D. Designate certain streets as bridle paths and prohibit horses and animals on other streets; - E. Temporarily block or close streets; - F. Establish bicycle lanes and paths and traffic-controls for such facilities. - G. Duties exercised by the city manager or designee shall be reported to the council at the regular meeting immediately following their implementation and the council may reject or modify such action.
+- E. Designate certain streets as bridle paths and prohibit horses and animals on other streets; - F. Temporarily block or close streets; - G. Establish bicycle lanes and paths and traffic-controls for such facilities; - H. Duties exercised by the city manager or designee shall be reported to the council at the regular meeting immediately following their implementation and the council may reject or modify such action.
 This reporting requirement may be dispensed with when the council so orders.
 Failure to timely report does not invalidate the actions of the city manager.